anuradhases/housing_and_salary_trends/README.md

 In order to determine which columns were relevant, This left with 11 relevant columns.

+-- with more than 60% data missing, conclusions invalid -- remove injured, quinn_education, overtime

 Zip Code <br>
 Housing Type <br>
 Avg Building Cost <br>